ThomasCouz/thomas-dashlane/README.md

 * **[Intermediate models](https://github.com/ThomasCouz/thomas-dashlane/tree/main/dbt/models/intermediate)**
     - `int_date.sql`: creates a date dimension table
     - `int_daily_user_events`: aggregates user events at the daily level.
-See details below for more information
+See next section below for more details.
     - `int_users_f7d_features_usage`: created from `int_daily_user_events`, this model selects only the first 7 days
 of user's activity events and computes features usage metrics at the user grain.